Some restaurants hate delivery apps like Grubhub and Uber Eats. So they're seeking out alternatives - Local News 8

 But for some restaurant operators, the concessions are far from sufficient.
 And in some regions, smaller apps have emerged as alternatives to the big names.

-Chomp, an Iowa City-based delivery platform that serves restaurants in the local market and charges about 20% per order, has seen “tremendous growth” during the pandemic, according to founder Adam Weeks.
+Chomp, an Iowa City-based delivery platform that serves restaurants in the local market and charges about 20% per order, has seen “tremendous growth” during the pandemic, according to co-founder Adam Weeks.

 Weeks said that restaurants may be drawn to their service not just because of the lower fee, but because it is a local provider with fewer restaurant partners.
 That means Chomp is easier for restaurants to reach if something goes wrong, Weeks said.
 And if orders go awry, he added, Chomp works with restaurants to replace the order quickly — rather than just offering a refund, which can leave customers hungry and frustrated.
 But because major delivery services are so well known, getting customers to download the app hasn’t been easy.

-Note: CORRECTION: This story has been updated to clarify that Adam Weeks is a co-founder of Chomp.